MishDivy/OdessaBuilds/Development/README.md

 Double click on OdessaTest.exe to run the build.
 The .exe is located inside the Windows.zip compressed directory.

+## Survey

+After playing the build, please fill out this [survey form](https://drexel.qualtrics.com/jfe/form/SV_3UG2s1qiRmoEFMO).

+We value your feedback and make crucial decisions based on it.

 ## Player Characters

 **```Robot Guy```** -> Medium Height -> Takes away light from one area and redirects it